Video Localisation

 How It Works

-Send your video, we reply with a pilot plan and fixed price. then we localise, review and deliver ready to publish
+Send your video, we reply with a pilot plan and fixed price.
+Then we localise, review and deliver it ready to publish.

 1: Share Video: